MStarmans91/WORC/WORC/doc/_build/html/_sources/static/user_manual.rst.txt

 User Manual
 ===========

-In this chapter we will discuss the parts of WORC in more detail.
+In this chapter we will discuss the parts of WORC in more detail, mostly focussed on the inputs, outputs, and the various workflow possible.
 We will give a more complete overview of the system and describe the more advanced features.

 .. _tools:

 Interacting with WORC
 ---------------------